g3tsyst3m/g3tsyst3m.github.io/_posts/2024-11-1-x64 Assembly & Shellcoding 101.md

 ***Part 3 - Convert to x64 Shellcode: execute your custom shellcode*** -

-Here's the manual way to get the shellcode from your program:

 First off, go ahead and compile it:

-`nasm.exe -f win64 winexec.asm`
+`nasm.exe -f win64 winexec.asm -o winexec.o`

 That will produce an .obj file.
 Now, just do the following:

-`objdump -d winexec.obj`
+`objdump -d winexec.o`

 You should get your shellcode output along with your assembly instructions.
 Here's what mine looks like.
-Go ahead and copy the machine code.
-I'd recommend using Linux to simplify filtering out all the junk you don't need using the following command:

-**for i in $(objdump -D popcalc.o | grep "^ " | cut -f2); do echo -n "\x$i" ; done**

-The machine code is contained in the middle section of the output below:

 ```nasm
 Disassembly of section .text: